ember-learn/guides-source/guides/release/tutorial/04-component-basics.md

 </Jumbo>
 ```

+The `{{outlet}}` keyword denotes the place where our site's pages should be rendered into, similar to the `{{yield}}` keyword.

-Much nicer!
+This is much nicer!
 We can run our test suite which confirms that everything still works after our refactor.
 We are ready to move on to the next feature!